 Student Organization Grant (SOG)

 The SDFC awards $100,000 each year to support events and programs sponsored by registered student organizations.
 To earn these funds, your RSO should work to improve your peers’ intellectual development, critical thinking, and cultural competence.
 In other words, you’re making student life better and improving what students get out of being involved on campus.
 How do you get your hands on this money?
-Head to your organization’s Events tab in The Den and select the SOG option when creating an event.
+Head to your organization’s Events tab in The Spot and select the SOG option when creating an event.
 Good luck!

 Undergraduate Education Enhancement Grant (UEEG)

 Whether you’re a member of a student organization or flying solo, you’re eligible for the UEEG, which awards $70,000 per year.
 Funds can be used for your professional and academic development as well as leadership training.
 It just has to be related to your major or your RSO’s mission.
 Only undergraduates are eligible for the UEEG.
-When you’re ready to start spending, visit The Den and select your organization’s Events tab.
+When you’re ready to start spending, visit The Spot and select your organization’s Events tab.
 When you create your event, choose the UEEG funds option to start the process.

 Graduate and Professional Education Grants (GPEG)

 It can get expensive traveling to conferences and conducting research.
 That’s why Graduate and Professional Student Government provides up to $500 per student per year through the GPEG.
 Funds can be used to attend or present at local, national, and international conferences as well as for research and training.
 Contact email@example.com with questions or to apply.Apply for GPEG